-- 1. Review subject leader attended CPD and updates as well as liaised with Cambridgeshire PSHE & RSE regarding updated teaching and learning content, and pulled together all relevant information including relevant national and local guidance - 2.
+- Review subject leader attended CPD and updates as well as liaised with Cambridgeshire PSHE & RSE regarding updated teaching and learning content, and pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff have been given the opportunity to look at the current SoW: Cambridgeshire PSHE and RSE and feedback any concerns.

 - 3. Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
 Pupil consultation we investigated what exactly pupils want from their RSE - 5.
-Ratification once amendments were made, the policy was shared with governors and ratified

-Consultation with parents/carers and pupils will be carried out when the policy is reviewed, which happens at least every 3 years.
+Ratification once amendments were made, the policy was shared with governors and ratified Consultation with parents/carers and pupils will be carried out at least every 3 years.